NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 ## Categorizing Conclusions Reached

-This function uses a confusion matrix that contains the following incidence categories:
+A confusion matrix is used to compare the conclusions reached by the metric and the subjective test.
+This confusion matrix contains the following categories:

 * Correct ranking = Both conclude that quality of **A** is better than the quality of **B**
 * Correct tie = Both conclude that **A** and **B** have statistically equivalent quality